ArchieSterquish/python_far_qt_imitation/README.md

 # File manager
-Two-panel file manager clone written in python.
+Two-panel file manager that tries replicate FarManager app in python.
 Doing for myself as small project

 # TODO:
   Panels: